Have a High Fantasy story of a group of heroes traveling the world in order to fulfill their quest? Then you must include a map!

 When the map is particularly badly done and makes no sense, it's a Patchwork Map.
 A variation occurs when maps of real places are included in a novel where it helps follow the intrigue.

 Sometimes complicated by opaque library book covers that cannot be removed from the book.
 In that case, there will forever be one side of the map that you cannot see without breaking the book cover, though if you're lucky the map will be on the inside of both the front and back covers, covering up the left and right sides respectively.
-This may help explain why (with a little monster-powered-by-evil-source-you-are-getting-closer-to-in-order-to-remove Hand Wave explanation) you can't just aquire a boat and kill the sea monster (not really: just why the chains of islands have to be like LINE ORDER) now that the sea storm that it entered by is over.
+This may help explain why (with a little monster-powered-by-evil-source-you-are-getting-closer-to-in-order-to-remove Hand Wave explanation) you can't just aquire a boat and kill the sea monster now that the sea storm that it entered by is over.

 Also frequent in Tabletop Games for gameplay reasons, and, occasionally, in anime series.
-For the Video Game equivalents, see Overworld Not To Scale, Point And Click Map, and Risk Style Map.
+For Video Game sub-tropes, see Overworld Not to Scale, Point-and-Click Map, and "Risk"-Style Map.

 open/close all folders